MongoDB

 _fivetran_deleted

-(boolean) marks rows that were deleted in the source collection._fivetran_synced
+(BOOLEAN) marks rows that were deleted in the source collection._fivetran_synced

 We add these columns to give you insight into the state of your data and the progress of your data syncs.
+For more information about these columns, see our System Columns and Tables documentation.

 Type transformations and mapping